“What do we miss when we simply accept what’s pictured, when we fail to ask what and who are left out of the scene?”

 The mission of the Fulbright Association continues to be to change the world by connecting the most engaged and talented individuals to approach our world’s grandest challenges with thoughtfulness and ambition.
 The evening talks at our TEDxFulbright conference exemplified the continued work and vision of the late senator Fulbright, who founded the Fulbright Program in 1946.
 As John Bader, Executive Director of the Association, noted, “Bill Fulbright loved to gather communities, often those with contradicting ideas and cultures.
 He thought that when you mix people together, interesting and important things happen.”

-The Fulbright Association offers special thanks to all who were involved in TEDxFulbright: A Curious Picture, including: Kristina Hahn (TEDxFulbright co-organizer), Miguel Cruz (producer), the TEDxFulbright organizing committee, the National Capital Area Chapter, and all presenters.
+The Fulbright Association offers special thanks to all who were involved in TEDxFulbright: A Curious Picture, including: Kristina Hahn (TEDxFulbright co-licensee), Miguel Cruz (producer), the TEDxFulbright organizing committee, the National Capital Area Chapter, and all presenters.